michalrynowiecki/rt-nmmo/README.md

 # rt-nmmo
-NMMO adjusted for real time evolution learning
+NMMO adjusted for real-time evolution learning.
+Only the notebook version works, and I'm converting it to regular .py files.